raynayx/OrangeStars/week_6/README.md

 # Software description
 - Describe code in general

 <!-- - Describe parts you wrote in some detail(3-5 sentences per module) -->
+I wrote the AHT21 driver guided by vendor code
 I wrote the code to gather the sensor data, store it and transmit at intervals.
 I also wrote code to put the device to sleep and wake at predetermined intervals.
 I implemented a state machine to cycle through various states in the life of the edge device.

 <!-- - Describe code you re-used from other sources, including licenses for those -->
 I used a library from the vendor of the LoRa module (RAK Wireless).
+I
-I also used the Raspberry Pi Pico SDK as a HAL.
+I also used the Raspberry Pi Pico SDK.

 # Diagram of the system architecture